MicrosoftDocs/xamarin-communitytoolkit/docs/converters/datetimeoffsetconverter.md

 # Xamarin Community Toolkit DateTimeOffsetConverter

 The DateTimeOffsetConverter is a converter that allows users to convert a `DateTimeOffset` to a `DateTime`.
-Often times a datetime value is stored with the offset on a backend to allow for storing the timezone in which a `DateTime` originated from.
+Sometimes a datetime value is stored with the offset on a backend to allow for storing the timezone in which a `DateTime` originated from.
 Controls like the `DatePicker` in Xamarin.Forms will only work with `DateTime`.
 This converter can be used in those scenarios.

 ## Syntax